I want to give you some quizzes!

 a.
 Anti-Reflection Lens Coatings

-Anti-reflection coatings assist with light transmission and in turn helping to give out a brighter image with an overly better contrast.
+Anti-reflection coatings assist with light transmission and in turn help to give out a brighter image with an overly better contrast.

 These coatings are made up of extra thin and highly transparent film layers.
-Each layer usually has distinctive index of refraction that will alter the lens’s performance by providing different wavelengths of light at diverse incident angles.
+Each layer usually has a distinctive index of refraction that will alter the lens performance by providing different wavelengths of light at diverse incident angles.

 Fully Multy-coated (FMC) Lens

 When it comes to anti-reflection coatings, Fully Multi-Coated optics are the best options that you should look for.
 They perform better and will leave you with some of the top quality images.
 In FMC lenses all glass-to-air surfaces receive multiple layers of coatings.
-Beware of purchasing binoculars that describes Coated, Fully Coated, or Multy coated lens because they don’t receive anti-reflection coatings on all air-to-glass surfaces and thus give weaker light transmission.
+Binoculars that describes Coated, Fully Coated, or Multy coated lens, they don’t receive anti-reflection coatings on all air-to-glass surfaces and thus give weaker light transmission.

 b.
 Extra Low Dispersion (ED) Glass

 The ED glass has been on the rise in the recent years.
 Before, only high end binoculars would use the ED glasses.
 But what actually does an ED glass mean?
 Why do we optical experts use ED glass?
 And how does an ED glass help to improve the quality of your binoculars?
 Let’s dig in to determine what it is.

 Before looking at an ED glass, let’s first understand what dispersion is in optics.
 When you pass light through a prism you will break the white light beam into its component colors.

 The blue end of the resulting colors is usually bent the most while the red end is specifically bent the least.
 The act of breaking this light into its component colors is what we refer to as dispersion.

 Dispersion in a Lens

 Your binoculars lenses work by focusing the light ray that they capture on a single point behind the lenses.
 But just like the prism a small amounts of dispersions occurs as the light goes through the lenses as well.

 This phenomenon is known as chromatic aberration and manifest in form of color fringes around the resulting images.